r-ook/pymsweeper/README.md

 6. Allow *Hits* (revealing of a valued mine) of up to `21` total points, depending on the *Hits* option selected:
     - **Disallow hits**: revealing *any* mine will be game over, much like normal mode.
-    - **Allow Hits on guesses only**: use mid-click (<kbd>Mouse2</kbd>) on unopened cells to guess if the flagged value is correct.
+    - **Allow Hits on guesses only**: use mid-click (<kbd>Mouse2</kbd>) on unopened cells to guess if the unflagged/flagged value is correct.
-        - If flag value matches, the guess is safe (marked blue)
+        - If the cell is flagged and the value matches, the guess is safe (marked green)
-        - If flag value doesn't match, but is a mine, it counts as a hit (follows any hits condition, see next section)
+        - If the cell is flagged flag value doesn't match:
+            - If it is a mine, it counts as a hit (follows any hits condition, see next section).
-        - If cell is not a mine, immediate game over.
+            - If it is not a mine, immediate game over.
+        - If the cell is unflagged and it is not a mine, the guess is safe (marked green).
+        - If the cell is unflagged and it is a mine, it counts as ahit (follows any hits condition, see next section).
     - **Allow Hits on any clicks**: revealing any mine will count as a hit.
 If mid-click was used, the above logic follows.
+        - When the total hits accrue up to `17` points, the smiley face will frown as a warning.
+        - When the total hits exceed `21` points, the game is immediately over.

 The more restrictive the mode (less help), with less guesses and less hits, the better the highscore.